-Revenue Recognition (continued): Affinity program royalty revenue relates to sales-based royalties that are recognized when the subsequent sale occurs and when the performance obligation to which some or all of the sales-based royalty has been allocated, satisfied or partially satisfied.
+Affinity program royalty revenue relates to sales-based royalties that are recognized when the subsequent sale occurs and when the performance obligation to which some or all of the sales-based royalty has been allocated, satisfied or partially satisfied.

-The balance of contract assets (accounts receivable) was \$28,008 as of June 30, 2021 and the balance of contract liabilities (deferred income) was \$35,539 as of June 30, 2021.
+The balance of contract assets (accounts receivable) was \$58,671 as of June 30, 2022 and the balance of contract liabilities (deferred income) was \$40,710 as of June 30, 2022.

 Contributions: Contributions and gifts, including unconditional promises to give (pledges), are recognized as revenues when the donor's commitment is received.
 Contributions to the Alumni Association are either unrestricted as to use, or carry specific restrictions imposed by donors.
 Unrestricted gifts are reflected as contributions in net assets without donor restrictions.
 Restricted contributions are reflected as contributions in net assets with donor restrictions.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions.

 Pledges that are expected to be collected in more than one year are reported at fair value initially and at net realizable value thereafter.
-The Alumni Association has not recorded a discount to the net present value of the pledges receivable at June 30, 2023 and 2022 as they deem the amount to be insignificant.
+The Alumni Association has not recorded a discount to the net present value of the pledges receivable at June 30, 2024 and 2023 as they deem the amount to be insignificant.